nico-herrera/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   sessions uses a session ID and JSON web tokens uses the bearer scheme and token itself.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? it hashes the password, a one way trip and can be hashed in rounds.

-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests test an individual block of independent code, integration test connecting operations in the code and end-to-end is the entire project.

-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? following the color sequence you essentially: write a test that fails, write the minimum code for the test to pass, refactor the code for better efficiency.